flashbots/suave-specs/specs/rigil/suave-chain.md

 ## TransactionRequest Serialization & Signing

-Transactions sent by users of SUAVE can take on two forms: standard (legacy) Ethereum transactions, and `ConfidentialComputeRequest`s.
+Transactions sent by users of SUAVE can take on two forms:
+1. Standard (legacy) Ethereum transaction
+2. `ConfidentialComputeRequest`

 Standard transactions are used to tranfer SUAVE-ETH and deploy smart contracts to SUAVE.
 ConfidentialComputeRequests are a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) transaction type, used to interact with SUAVE smart contracts.